Skip to main content

 If your claim is denied, you can file an appeal.
 An appeal is where you ask us to take a second look at your claim because you think the services should have been covered by your plan.

-Know where to go — and when
+Who to see for care Know where to go — and when

 Not sure where to go when you’re sick or hurt?
 You’re not alone.
 Here’s a quick guide to help you choose the right place for care — and avoid unnecessary costs or delays.

-Your plan covers more than doctors’ visits
+What insurance covers Your plan covers more than doctors’ visits

 You’re covered for a range of programs and services to keep you feeling your best, mind and body.
 Benefits for the way you live, in and out of the classroom.